-Kennedale ISD believes that regular school attendance is crucial to each students academic success.
+Kennedale ISD believes that regular school attendance is crucial to each student's academic success.
 It is the District's goal to provide every KISD student with the best educational experience possible, and in order to do this, students must be in attendance to receive valuable instruction each school day.
-Texas has a Compulsory Attendance Law that requires children ages 6 - 18 to attend school every day it is in session.
+Texas Education Code requires all school districts to notify each parent/guardian annually about unexcused absences and Compulsory Attendance.
+This law requires children ages 6–19 to attend school every day it is in session.

-In addition to the Compulsory Attendance Law, there is the 90 Percent Rule which states that students must attend class for 90 percent of the time it is offered to receive credit for the class.
-If a student's attendance does not meet or exceed that 90 percent threshold, they may be denied credit or promotion.
+In addition to the Compulsory Attendance requirement, the 90 Percent Rule states that students must be in attendance for 90 percent of the days that instruction is offered.
+If a student's attendance does not meet or exceed the 90 percent threshold, they may be denied credit or promotion.
 District policy states that all absences shall be considered in determining whether a student has attended the required percentage of days.
 This includes both excused and unexcused absences.

 When it is necessary for your child to be absent, a signed parent note or doctor’s note must be provided to the campus immediately upon return in order for the absence to be considered as excused.
 Illness-related absences for more than five consecutive days require a note from a doctor or health clinic verifying the illness or condition that caused the extended absence or the student’s absence may be considered unexcused.